Instrumental Performance (MM)

 In addition to numerous string, brass, percussion, and wind ensembles as well as chamber ensembles and the NYU Orchestras, students can participate in the NYU Broadway Orchestra and NYU Contemporary Music Ensemble, which have numerous New York City appearances during the season.
 In addition, students who focus on new music performance are participants in the Interactive Computer Music Series and the NYU New Music Ensemble.

 Students are invited to perform for the Composers’ Forum and to work with student composers as well as to record solo and ensemble CDs by music technology majors.
-Students have excellent opportunities to gain experience in as many diversified areas of performance as possible.
 Depending on the level of study, each student must present one or two formal public recitals.

 Jazz Studies